 The news can sound dire.
 Opioid addiction is ruining families and taking lives at an ever increasing rate.
 In this roundtable discussion, Dr. Gottlieb brings together a clinician, researcher, family members and individuals in recovery to go beyond the headlines and look at what is working to bring addicts into treatment.

 This model is based on the same science that has created a therapeutic approach called “Motivational Interviewing” that is used throughout the professional substance abuse field.
 It is a powerful tool that needs to be applied with patience and acceptance.
 It recognizes the reality that the person with the addiction is truly the only one that can decide to enter treatment and commit to the work that they need to do to stop their substance abuse.
+This is not a free service, but it may be worth the money.
+It’s so easy to fall into unpleasant power struggles with a loved one in these situations.
+These techniques teach you how to be a power struggle ninja and still feel like you are doing what you can to encourage change.

 This interesting TED Radio Hour episode takes a dive into thinking about these basic needs in our modern times.
 Using people’s individual stories to illustrate each level of Maslow’s hierarchy.
 If you are interested in reading a more complete overview about the hierarchy, I encourage you to take a look at this easy to read article on Simple Psychology.